Superchicken962/marketplace-car-scraper/README.md

 > [!NOTE]
 > Tested and works well on Windows 10.
 Tested on Ubuntu, but did not work as facebook wants it to sign in.
+> Feel free to fork/clone and add your own features & changes!

 ## Usage
 1. Open command prompt/terminal and go to the directory with `index.js`